 Formal complaints must be made to the Trust's nominated pastoral advocate.
-This may be done in writing (headed Private and Confidential - Complaints), via email pastoral@calderlearningtrust.com or telephone 01422 883213 If you would like the Trust's nominated pastoral advocate to contact you via telephone, please leave a message with the school office.
+This may be done in writing (headed Private and Confidential - Complaints), via email complaints@calderlearningtrust.com or telephone 01422 883213 If you would like the Trust's nominated pastoral advocate to contact you via telephone, please leave a message with theschool office.